CLI Reference#

 The server reads JSON-RPC from stdin, writes responses to stdout, and sends all diagnostics to stderr.
 It exits cleanly on EOF or SIGINT.

 This is pgmi’s own CLI as MCP tools.
-It is unrelated to the advanced template’s MCP gateway (which exposes your deployed database to agents — see docs/MCP.md ).
+It is unrelated to the advanced template’s MCP gateway (which exposes your deployed database to agents — see docs/advanced/MCP.md ).

 pgmi ai#